Common-Codes/docs.utube/docs/v1/c/index.md

 Queries by `legacy id` & `channel` return **one** specific channel, and all it's data. `/c/#channel=CKStudios2018` - `/c/#legacy_id=`legacy id

 #### To Note:
-Everything in this doc was written to query with `#`, but can also be queried with `?`.
+Everything in this doc was written to query with `#`, and can only be queried like so.

-Queries are also structured following Firefox's standard of adding a `/` before a query, but on Chromium based browsers you can directly access endpoints with `/c?`.
+Queries are also structured following Firefox's standard of adding a `/` before a query, but on Chromium based browsers you can directly access endpoints with `/c#`.